alt

 W Hamond

 Whitby’s original jet jeweller is the place for souvenirs.
-It has been making and selling jewellery from its spot at the foot of the 199 Steps since 1860, and they still source their jet – which is fossilised wood – from England’s north-east coast.
-Watch their jewellers in action, then pick a piece as a keepsake.
+It has been making and selling jewellery from its spot at the foot of the 199 Steps since 1860, and they still source their jet – fossilised wood – from England’s north-east coast.
+Watch their jewellers in action, then pick a statement piece to show off back home.

 7